mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

   'type': 'PushEvent'},)
 ```

 This particular event is a `'PushEvent'`.
-Lets quickly see all the kinds of
+Let's quickly see all the kinds of
 events.
 For fun, we'll also time the interaction:

 ```python